 \$0 copay for a one-time only hospice consultation with a primary care physician.

 If you receive additional services, cost sharing for those services may apply.

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related

 Hospice care (continued)